Data-Visualization-Intro/2-SVG/readme.md

 `<path d="M6 2C10 23 35 66 103 66C171 66 192 23 194 2" stroke="black" stroke-width="12" fill="none" />`

-This will not work.
-The coordinates are wrong.
+This will not work easily.
+It is output as a path and not an arc.
+The coordinates are wrong and would be difficult to correct.
 We need this instead:

 `<path d="M 117,23 A 120, 120, 0, 0, 1, -117, 23 L -98, 19 A100, 100, 0, 0, 0, 98, 19 Z"></path>`

-But the above is extremely difficult to write.
+But the above is very difficult to write.

 Enter [D3](https://d3js.org).